WanderLanz/Lender/lender/README.md

 all of the methods as `Iterator`, except `Iterator::partition_in_place` and `Iterator::array_chunks`, and most provide the same functionality as the equivalent `Iterator` method.

-Notable differences in behavior include `Lender::next_chunk` providing a lender instead of an array and certain closures requiring usage of the `hrc!`, `hrc_mut!`, `hrc_once!` (higher-ranked closure) macros, which provide a stable replacement for the `closure_lifetime_binder` feature.
+Notable differences in behavior include [`next_chunk`](https://docs.rs/lender/latest/lender/trait.Lender.html#method.next_chunk) providing a lender instead of an array and certain closures requiring usage of the `hrc!`, `hrc_mut!`, `hrc_once!` (higher-ranked closure) macros, which provide a stable replacement for the `closure_lifetime_binder` feature.